 In view of recent government announcements regarding indoor mass events, Mahler’s Sixth has been cancelled.

-Tickets can be acquired through www.showshappening.com or from the MCC’s box office.
-Patrons may benefit from a free shuttle service departing from the Phoenicia Hotel.
+Tickets may be purchased online through www.showshappening.com or from the MCC’s box office.
+Patrons may benefit from a free shuttle service leaving from the Phoenicia Hotel.